Best Nurse Practitioner Programs in California – 2021

 , & Post-Master's Certificate

-Azusa Pacific University is one of the top California NP programs, known for producing quality nursing professionals.
+Azusa Pacific University offers some of the top California nurse practitioner programs, known for producing quality nursing professionals.
 Evidently so, many of its alumni today are occupying prominent positions within the healthcare sector.
 Some of the primary reasons behind the success of the University’s nursing program include its research-oriented faculty members, rigorous academic curriculum, extensive practical exposure, and strong industry connections.
 To become a nurse practitioner, the nursing school offers an MSN, DNP, and Post-Master’s Certificate with several specialization options.